youzi1984/CS655ProjectFall2020/README.md

     If you're using our GENI resources, go to http://web-server.passwordcrackerglsz.ch-geni-net.geni.uchicago.edu:9007/

-3. Enter the md5 hash belonging to the 5 letter password with alphabet (a-z, A-Z).
+3. Enter the md5 hash belonging to the 5 letter password.

     Select the number of workers (1-10) with the arrow on the right (do not enter directly).